dfapinov/lah-scanner/README.md

 This code is in the process of being adapted as part of a larger comunity project calls HALS.

-I provide this code with the hope that other audio hobbyists can complete the project.

 ---

 ![Project Image](images/main_cartoon_small.png)